MarkoGutierro/Personal-Website/README.md

 # personal-website
- Website which acts as my portfolio and my funnel for freelance clients
+This website served as a portfolio and funnel for attracting freelance web design and development clients but is no longer in use.